Tag Archives: network neutrality

 Android – one step closer to freedom of communication

 Like most heavy cellphone users I have a love hate relationship with both the device and the wireless service.
 Love because it gives me freedom from a physical location and thus is an essential business enabler for entrepreneurs.
-Hate because … Continue reading
+Hate because it restricts my freedom in many ways that ...

 Owning the rainbow: why spectrum can and should be freed